 ACUATOR did not last all that long, as it was replaced by another, better and more sophisticated system using Solaris computers made by Sun Systems.
 This was called WEDLOCK.
 It replaced almost all the equipment normally seen in a SigDev position except the receiver.

 In the lobby of the Leitrim Operations Building, a small area is reserved for old equipment that was used in the past.
-Since no photo is available at this time, a montage of "on-hand" photos in the table below represent the equipment that is fitted into each of the four, 19 inch racks which are ganged together.
-Racks 2 and 4 were marked MP823 which means Multi Position.
+Racks 2 and 4 (L-R) were marked MP823 which means Multi Position.
 Here CW, Voice and RTTY was intercepted among other signals of interest.
 Positions such as this could be found throughout the SUPRAD system.

 |This is the Multipurpose Position in the lobby of the Leitrim Operations Building.
 Click on photo to enlarge.
 The rack pairs are identical.
 (Photography arranged by Harry Nolan, CFS Leitrim and Pte R.L.
 Vaters)|